Medical

 Skin, Hair, Nails, Mouth

 Central Ohio Skin & Cancer dermatologists are experts in the evaluation and treatment of the skin, hair, nails, and mouth.
-In addition to dermatology, we also offer expert care from our plastic surgery physician, Dr. Richard Smialek, and our oral pathologists and dentists, Dr. Carl Allen and Dr. Ashleigh Briody.
+In addition to dermatology, we also offer expert laser care from our plastic surgery physician, Dr. Richard Smialek.

 Please check your insurance coverage by calling your insurance and asking the questions below.
 You will need to tell them your diagnosis, ICD-10 diagnosis code, and CPT procedure code.
 Be sure to obtain the name of the person you spoke with, as well as a reference number for your call.
 This service will be provided in the office of a specialist, not a facility or hospital.